omarr321/TownsEngine/docs/OVERVIEW.md

 ---
 # overview
 > This is an overview of home the language works.
-After you read this take a look at [commands](/commands/COMMANDS.md).

 ---
 ## fundamentals